Harvest strategies for corn silage

 You can manage silage with high nitrate levels by dilution with other sources of feed or by increasing the cutting height to 12 inches.

-Research shows silage cut at this higher height has has 8 percent less silage yield and 2 percent less milk per acre.
+Research shows silage cut at this higher height has 8 percent less silage yield and 2 percent less milk per acre.
 This same study found that, compared to a 6-inch cutting height, an 18-inch cutting height resulted in 15 percent lower silage yield, 12 percent higher milk per ton and 4 percent lower milk per acre.

 Increased silage quality with high cutting is due to a higher ratio of grain to stover.
 However, corn stalks are a good source of fiber and the lower tonnage with high-chop silage typically makes it hard to justify, unless you suspect high levels of nitrate.